samthebest/dump/convention-guidlines.md

 ### Functional Programming

 Please write in a functional style, avoid `var`s, avoid mutable types, avoid control structures and loops, etc.

+#### private

+Please avoid private unless you really have a class that has some private mutable state (which is rare in FP).
+Even if you do have mutable volatile state in a class do not use private methods.
+If you class, say class A, needs to encapsulate private mutable volatile state, that wrap that state in another class B with public methods.
+Then you can have a private B field in A.  Usually in functional and open source programming private is never needed.

+#### Interfaces / traits / abstractions

+Only abstract when you have two or more concrete instances that justify the abstraction.
+The only exception is to wrap things that cannot be easily included in unit tests, like file-systems or web-apis.

 #### Type Annotation